Claims under warranties or for misrepresentation – the debate continues

 Potentially, if a misrepresentation claim can be made to stick, the claimant may be able to achieve a better outcome than might be available if a claim was pursued under the warranties.
 Much depends on the wording of the contract and the facts giving rise to the claim, and specialist advice ought to be obtained before embarking on a particular course of action.

 Peter Brewer is a partner in the commercial litigation team of Clarke Willmott LLP.
-If you would like to discuss anything that rises from this article or there are any other legal issues you would like help with please contact him on 0345 209 1718 or email@example.com.
+If you would like to discuss anything that rises from this article or there are any other legal issues you would like help with please contact him directly or contact us online.